shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedfilenew.md

 ## Objective

-**Evaluate and Plan Migration:** Assess your current environment using Azure Migrate, create migration assessments, and configure dependency visualization to ensure a smooth transition.
+- **Evaluate and Plan Migration:** Assess your current environment using Azure Migrate, create migration assessments, and configure dependency visualization to ensure a smooth transition.

-**Set Up Azure Environment:** Prepare Azure for migration by creating storage accounts, registering Hyper-V hosts, enabling replication, and configuring networking.
+- **Set Up Azure Environment:** Prepare Azure for migration by creating storage accounts, registering Hyper-V hosts, enabling replication, and configuring networking.

-**Migrate Workloads:** Use Azure Migrate and Azure Site Recovery to migrate Windows, SQL Server, Linux, and OSS DB workloads, ensuring minimal downtime and leveraging Azure's scalability.
+- **Migrate Workloads:** Use Azure Migrate and Azure Site Recovery to migrate Windows, SQL Server, Linux, and OSS DB workloads, ensuring minimal downtime and leveraging Azure's scalability.

-**Optimize Workloads:** Enhance the performance and resilience of migrated workloads using VM Scale Sets, Azure Automanage, and Azure Active Directory for Linux.
+- **Optimize Workloads:** Enhance the performance and resilience of migrated workloads using VM Scale Sets, Azure Automanage, and Azure Active Directory for Linux.

-**Disaster Recovery and Security:** Implement disaster recovery plans with Azure Site Recovery, conduct test failovers, and enable failovers to Azure VMs.
+- **Disaster Recovery and Security:** Implement disaster recovery plans with Azure Site Recovery, conduct test failovers, and enable failovers to Azure VMs.
 Enhance security with Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor.

-**Governance and Business Analysis:** Apply Azure governance practices and perform business case analysis to ensure compliance and optimize resource management.
+- **Governance and Business Analysis:** Apply Azure governance practices and perform business case analysis to ensure compliance and optimize resource management.

 ## Architecture

 This diagram shows the process of migrating an on-premises SQL Server database to Azure SQL Managed Instance (SQL MI).
 It involves setting up SQL MI, assessing the database for compatibility issues, migrating data using Azure Data Migration Service (DMS), configuring a secure virtual network, deploying the web application to Azure, and enabling advanced SQL MI features for optimized performance and security.

-## Architectural Diagram
+## Architecture Diagram

 ![A slide shows the on-premises SmartHotel application architecture.](Images/lineofbusines3.png "SmartHotel Migration Overview")